 - are breastfeeding or plan to breastfeed.
 ZONEGRAN can pass into your breast milk.
 It is not known if ZONEGRAN in your breast milk can harm your baby.
 Talk to your healthcare provider about the best way to feed your baby if you take ZONEGRAN.

-Tell your healthcare provider about all the medicines you take including prescription and non-prescription medicines, vitamins or herbal supplements.
-ZONEGRAN and other medicines may affect each other causing side effects.
+Tell your healthcare provider about all the medicines you take, including prescription and over-thecounter medicines, vitamins and herbal supplements.

 How should I take ZONEGRAN?